 For years I’ve traveled up and down the Interstate 75 corridor, passing Lake City along the way.
 This year, while visiting my grandchildren nearby, we decided to head to Lake City to explore.
 Just a mile or two off the interstate, fast food chains give way to locally-owned restaurants and a burgeoning craft beer scene.
 Katherine, 11, and Marshall, 9, are little foodies, so when I suggested we check out the local restaurants, they were more than happy to oblige.

 Arriving at lunchtime, we started our food fest with an Italian flair.
-When Lake City locals crave Italian food, they go to Sal’s Downtown.
+When Lake City locals crave Italian food, they go to Frankie's Place.
 We followed their lead and found many of our favorite dishes on the menu.
-From authentic New York pizza to fried calamari, lasagna—and the always yummy spaghetti and meatballs—Sal’s had it all.
+From authentic New York pizza to fried calamari, lasagna—and the always yummy spaghetti and meatballs—Frankie’s had it all.
 I chose an appetizer—a stuffed pepper filled with rice, Italian sausage, beef and cheese, topped with flavorful marinara.
 The kids shared the meatball parm sub, which was stuffed with big, juicy meatballs covered in marina and plenty of gooey, melted mozzarella.
 But that didn’t stop Katherine from sampling my stuffed pepper.
-Sufficiently impressed, she pulled out her notebook and rated Sal’s 5-stars.
+Sufficiently impressed, she pulled out her notebook and rated Frankie’s 5-stars.

 With friendly employees, and locals who chatted amicably with the kids, we felt right at home.
 We were headed off for a hike at Alligator Lake Park to walk off our lunch, so I didn’t order a drink, but noticed the bar was well-stocked with beer, wine, and everything you need for a tasty cocktail.